 - Open Control Panel and select Uninstall Program.
 It will show the list of installed programs on your system.

 - Select the third-party anti-malware app then hit the Uninstall button.

-- Note: You can use the inbuilt Windows Defender app to scan virus lying in your PC.
+Note: You can use the inbuilt Windows Defender app to scan viruses lying on your PC.